40+ Items Tech Will Kill this Digital Decade

 24. Face-to-Face: Sad, but true.
 We have less interpersonal communication than in years past

-25. Credit Cards: Dealing direct with iTunes, Amazon, etc. and using your mobile device saves everyone money…except Visa, Master Card, Discover and American Express.
+25. Credit Cards: Dealing directly with iTunes, Amazon, etc., and using your mobile device saves everyone money… except Visa, Master Card, Discover, and American Express.

 26. MTV: Actually that died already.
 Anyone wanting to launch their music career in “Lady Gaga” or “Justin Bieber” fashion knows YouTube is the key